inbzar/docs/apps/docs/content/modules/users/users.md

 :::note

-The `role` attribute does not actually provide permission or Access Control List (ACL) features within Medusa.
+The `role` attribute does not actually provide permission or Access Control List (ACL) features within InBzar.

 :::